IshitaTakeshi/TruthFinder/README.md

 # TRUTHFINDER

-This is an implementation of [TRUTHFINDER](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.130.6108&rep=rep1&type=pdf) which is a model for finding true facts from a large amount of conflicting information.
+This is an implementation of TRUTHFINDER: Truth discovery with multiple conflicting information providers on the web, which is a model for finding true facts from a large amount of conflicting information.

 TRUTHFINDER can estimate: